 What age must the child be to qualify for the School Age Payment?

 The application window for children who were born between 01 March 2014 and 28 February 2015 is now closed.

 The application window for children born between 01 March 2015 and 29 February 2016 opens on 01 June 2020 and closes on 28 February 2021.

 I deferred my child, can I still apply?

 Yes, you can still apply if your child was deferred as long as they were born between 01 March 2015 and 29 February 2016.
 You can apply between the 01 June 2020 and closes on 28 February 2021.

 How to apply

-or you can download a paper copy to post back.
-Postal details are on the form/
+You can also download and print a paper copy to post back.
+The address to send your completed form are on the form.

-- ask for a paper form to be sent to you in any of over 100 languages
+If English is not your first language, you can apply over the phone or ask for a paper form to be sent to you, in any of over 100 languages.